LabunskyA/StegoAuth/README.md

 ~~~

 ### Command-line tools
-You can use HQUtil to generate auth info for any stateless method to use.
+Use HQUtil to generate auth info for any stateless method to use.
-Just use with these flags:
+Just call it with these flags:
 ~~~
 -ex [message size in bytes] [indices bound] - generate extract sequence -em [message] OPTIONAL: [trash/message bits ratio] [indices bound] - generate embed sequence from Ex in stdin -h - calculate hash from stdin
 ~~~

-SpyUtil used to use generated sequences in the field.
+SpyUtil is used to work with generated sequences in the field.
 Available flags are:
 ~~~
 -e [container] - execute sequence from stdin